 The People Who Help Guide Us

 Deepening our understanding of small businesses and staying up to date on their needs, insights and passions is a critical factor in how FedEx works to enable small-business success.
 One of our primary sources for insights, feedback and guidance is our Entrepreneur Advisory Board (EAB).
-Our EAB is comprised of hand-selected small-business owners who have proven they have what it takes to launch and grow a successful company.
-Each EAB member serves for a year-long term and brings a history of business accomplishments, industry expertise and a unique perspective to the table.
+Our EAB is composed of hand-selected small-business owners who have proven they have what it takes to launch and grow a successful company.
+Each EAB member serves a year-long term and brings a history of business accomplishments, industry expertise and a unique perspective to the table.
 We’re grateful for their regular counsel and generosity in sharing their expertise and business tips.

-We‘re grateful to all of our current and past EAB members for their time and valuable insights.
+We‘re grateful to all our current and past EAB members for their time and valuable insights.
 Their unique perspectives into what it takes to launch and grow a successful company enable us to focus on what really matters to our small-business customers.

 Follow Your Dreams

-Former EAB member, Ryan Lane of Dream Beard, encourages small-business owners to follow their dreams.
+Former EAB member Ryan Lane of Dream Beard encourages small-business owners to follow their dreams.